4SMarcoPorto/Qr-Code-Tray/README.md

 >You can use this project for anything you are developing, feel free to change, improve all aspects of this project.

->I will try to update this repository and introduce new content and features
+>I will try to update this repository and introduce new content and features.